varughese/hh-ttc/README.md

 - Type the following `npm install -g http-server`
 - When thats done open up the `hh-nhs-master` folder that you saved.
-- Hold `Shift` and right click.
+- Hold `Shift` and right click (you have to right click near the bottom of the window in a space that is white).
 Click open in command prompt.
 - Type the following `http-server public`
 - Open up a web browser and type in the following url `localhost:8080`